The Picture Playhouse, Beverley – a History 1

 Moving pictures were first shown in the Corn Exchange early in 1911 by Mr Ernest Symmons & his partner Mr Holderness, so successful was this endeavour that they applied to the corporation for a long term lease and so was born the “Beverley Picture Playhouse” .
 Although the Picture Playhouse was now a Cinema, it still held live entertainment, much of it in aid of local events and charity, e.g. this concert, and it was still a Corn Exchange! corn being traded there up until 1947.
 The Playhouse was also a base for a prolific film production company, recording events of both local and national importance and making documentaries.

-After the death of Mr Symmons in 1957, his widow Thelma kept the cinema going, but with the advent of Television, cinema audiences were in decline over the whole country, in an effort to save the Picture Playhouse Mrs Symmons introduced Bingo in 1962, but despite diversifying the final Film show was held in 1963.
+After the death of Mr Symmons in 1957, his widow Thelma kept the cinema going, but with the advent of Television, cinema audiences were in decline over the whole country, in an effort to save the Picture Playhouse Mrs Symmons introduced Bingo in 1962, but despite diversifying the final Film show during her reign was held in 1963.

 For most of the 1970’s Beverley was without a commercial Cinema, although a film society was formed at the Picture Playhouse in 1972 and ran until 1981.
 The Picture Playhouse reopened as a commercial Cinema in 1982 and has shown mainstream films, and hosted live music events ( Pop, Rock, Jazz, Folk ), comedy acts, and even a national radio show, right up until 2003.